 If you want a more in-depth look at what we have to offer, you can come and talk to members of our Sixth Form.
 WANT TO APPLY?

-If you don't already have an application form this can be collected from reception or downloaded from the school website.
+If you don't already have an application form this can be collected from Main Reception or downloaded from the school website.
 WILL I BE ACCEPTED?

 This is all down to you.
 If you can show that you make an effort with your studies and have a good attendance level there is no reason why you should not secure a place.
-Some students are invited to attend a meeting and this is your opportunity to shine.
+Some students are invited to attend a meeting to discuss their application in more detail.